Course Catalog

 5 units

 Overview of the history and development of the French language from Latin to early modern French.
 Sound changes, grammatical and lexical changes, language policy (e.g., l'Academie francaise), external influences on the language.
 Taught in French.
-Prerequisite(s): FREN 6 or equivalent proficiency in French, or by permission of the instructor.
+Prerequisite(s): FREN 6 or placement by assessment, or by permission of the instructor.

 FREN 125A